ds2man/ds2man.github.io/_posts/llm&rag/langchain_tools/2025-05-14-LangChain-Tools2.md

 There are two ways to create a tool: using `@tool` or `Tool` from the `langchain_core.tools.tool` module.
 For flexible customization, the `@tool` decorator is more useful, so we'll use that.
 (The `Tool`-based approach will not be covered in this post.)

-**[Note!]** If possible, wrap built-in tools as custom tools as well—for the sake of code consistency!
+**[Note!]** If possible, wrap built-in tools as custom tools as well for the sake of code consistency!

 ### *python_repl_tool*